Am I Overpaying a Staffing Company?

 Despite being a confident recruiter, and having strong technical competencies, cultivating client relationships was new for me.
 Managed direct-sourcing and agency of record (AOR) services are different than staff augmentation.
 There’s a greater expectation for efficiency than the effectiveness of engaging skilled people, since candidates are referred or otherwise known by the client.
 Working for a small, minority-owned business, I didn’t have a huge team or support system in place.
 I will forever be thankful to Brandee Roberts, Kayla Raynor, Mahesh Manchikatla, Sridhar Kunadi, and Surajit Sengupta for their flexibility and compassion as I figured out how to navigate those new complexities.

-My first day on the job, I remember when Anthony McKenzie told me about a large migration of workers moving onto nTech’s contract as part of the sunsetting of an existing staffing partner’s contract.
-I remember feeling excited about the new job, overwhelmed by the immediate & urgent nature of the tasks at hand, and calmed by Anthony’s demeanor.
-Anthony, Kat Chase, and Theresa Gambino made CareFirst’s needs clear; I was asked to audit around 30 assignments to ensure data integrity, conduct outreach to all 30 workers to inform them of the change, and negotiate a subcontracting agreement that wouldn’t jeopardize relationships with the vendor.
+On my first day on the job, I remember when Anthony McKenzie told me about a large migration of workers moving onto nTech’s contract as part of the sunsetting of an existing staffing partner’s contract.
+I remember feeling excited about the new job, overwhelmed by the immediate & urgent nature of the tasks at hand and calmed by Anthony’s demeanor.
+Anthony, Kat Chase, and Theresa Gambino made CareFirst’s needs clear; I was asked to audit around 30 assignments to ensure data integrity, conduct outreach to all 30 workers to inform them of the change and negotiate a subcontracting agreement that wouldn’t jeopardize relationships with the vendor.

 I remember thinking, “Okay, let’s go.
 I got this.”
 The clarity, timeline, and overall success of the initiative may not have been possible without the strength of relationships on CareFirst’s “ELMO” (External Labor Management Office) team.
 I relayed the needs and proposed solution along to nTech’s Human Resources and Accounting teams, and we all got to work.